 After initial recognition, financial assets measured at amortized cost are subsequently measured at the end of each reporting period at amortized cost using the Effective Interest Rate ("EIR") method.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and any fees or costs that are an integral part of the EIR.
 The EIR amortization is included in finance income in the consolidated statements of loss.
+The Company measures cash, restricted deposits, sundry receivables and deposits at amortized cost.

-Notes to consolidated financial statements For the years ended December 31, 2019 and 2018 (Expressed in United States Dollars)
+Notes to consolidated financial statements For the years ended December 31, 2020 and 2019 (Expressed in United States Dollars)